cc8080/privacy-policy/privacy-policy.md

-# Privacy policy for the Frame-Fit Chrome Extension
+# Privacy policy for the Make-One Chrome Extension

 We don't collect, store or use your data.